lakpriya1s/upwork-helper-ai/README.md

 ### Making Changes
 1. Edit the source files
 2. Go to `chrome://extensions/`
-3. Click the refresh icon on the Upwork Helper AI extension card
+3. Click the refresh icon on the Upwork Cover Letter AI extension card
 4. Test your changes on Upwork

 ### Debugging